Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Introduction

 In summary, we present \textbf{UDS (Utility-Diversity Sampling)}, a new framework for online batch selection in SFT of LLMs.
-Our main contributions are: \begin{enumerate}[topsep=0pt,itemsep=0ex,leftmargin=3ex] \item To capture intra-sample value, we leverage the nuclear norm of the logits matrix, which naturally reflects both \emph{data utility} and \emph{intra-sample diversity}, providing a principled criterion for assessing within-sample informativeness. \item To estimate inter-sample diversity, we design a structured bilinear random projection of logits for compact embedding and show that similarity matching with historical data points effectively reduces redundancy with negligible overhead. \item Our UDS operates directly on forward-pass outputs without external resources, achieving faster convergence than full-dataset SFT and surpassing existing online batch selection baselines. \end{enumerate}
+Our main contributions are: \begin{enumerate}[topsep=0pt,itemsep=0ex,leftmargin=3ex] \item To capture intra-sample value, we leverage the nuclear norm of the logits matrix, which naturally reflects \emph{data utility} and \emph{intra-sample diversity}, providing a principled criterion for assessing within-sample informativeness. \item To estimate inter-sample diversity, we design a structured bilinear random projection of logits for compact embedding and use similarity matching with historical data points to reduce redundancy with negligible overhead. \item Our UDS operates directly on forward-pass outputs without external resources, achieving faster convergence than full-dataset SFT and surpassing existing baselines. \end{enumerate}